DanielEbert/dirtycow-vdso/README.md

 privileges and `/tmp/.x` doesn't exist, it forks, creates `/tmp/.x` and finally creates a TCP reverse shell to the exploit.
 It isn't elegant but it could be used for container escape.

-## TODO

-- payload improvement
-- release of the tool for vDSO payloads testing

-Detecting if vDSO is successfuly patched isn't bulletproof.
-During the *restore* step, the vDSO is effectively restored but the exploit fails to report it correctly.
-Indeed, the vDSO changes don't seem to affect the exploit process.